Cabins in Colorado

-Planning when to visit Colorado may come down to optimizing for the activities you’re most interested in doing.
+Planning when to stay in one of Colorado’s rental cabins may come down to optimizing for the activities you’re most interested in doing.
 Winter of course is all about snow sports, summer and fall are ideal times for hiking, and spring is whitewater rafting season, as the rivers swell with snowmelt.
 Rest assured, this state looks absurdly pretty in all seasons.
 Colorado experiences 300 days of sunshine a year, but thanks to its high elevation, weather is typically mild.
 Still, there are some scorchingly hot days, and temperatures do drop below freezing, so plan ahead and pack accordingly.

 Visit the state’s natural celebrities, the Rocky Mountains.
 Located in the northernmost part of the state, about an hour and a half from Denver, this national park also boasts misty waterfalls, bighorn sheep, glaciers, and alpine tundra.